kai687/sphinxawesome-theme/docs/how-to/install.md

 ---
 html_theme:
   description: |
-    Learn the different methods to install the Awesome Theme, depending on your use case.
+    Learn how to install the Awesome Theme for your documentation project.
 ---

 (sec:install)=